2013 N.C. General Assembly Issue Tracker

 The General Assembly returns to work on Jan.
 30 and will tackle a number of issues ranging from constructing the annual budget to tax reform and voter ID.
 This page will keep track of the most high profile issues, linking to stories and bills, and updating their status on a regular basis.
 Issues will be added as they come up throughout the session.

 House and Senate lawmakers have filed bills that would break a lease signed between the state and the city of Raleigh for the 325-acre Dorothea Dix campus in Raleigh.
 City leaders argue the state is reneging on a properly executed deal.
 Lawmakers say they are getting a better deal for the state than the agreement hastily signed by Gov. Bev Perdue on her way out of office.
-STATUS: The full Senate passed the measure to tear up the Dix campus lease on March 26.
-The measure is now in the hands of the state House.
+STATUS: Lawmaker ended their legislative session without passing a bill to affect the Dorothea Dix deal.
+Instead, they will let Gov. Pat McCrory and the city work out a new deal.

 Constitutional amendments setting limits for top legislative leaders, making the state Superintendent of Public Instruction an appointed position, curbing the use of eminent domain, and on other topics have been filed.
 If passed by the legislature, an amendment goes to a vote of the people.
-STATUS: An amendment that would restrict the government's use of eminent domain has cleared the state House and is awaiting action in the Senate.
+STATUS: As of 6/23/13, the state House has passed three proposed constitutional amendments and the Senate has passed one.
+However, neither chamber has taken steps to pass the proposals sent over from the other.

 Despite a state Supreme Court ruling upholding a ban on the games, sweepstakes machines continue to operate across the state.
 Lawmakers must decide if and how to regulate them.
 STATUS: A bipartisan group of House members has filed a measure to legalize and tax the games.
 However, the Senate Rules Chairman says there is "no appetite" for legalization bill in his chamber.